mikezackles/spacemacs-config/README.md

 The rtags layer contains all my C++ configs.
 It's meant to be used as a standalone C++ layer, so you shouldn't enable the c-c++ layer that comes with spacemacs.

+Note that the mikezackles layer includes support for highlighting generate ninja files.